flysen/shibboleth/README.md

 Also make sure that firewalld are open, it is not taken care of in this role.
 I suggest to add a rich-rule for that in the playbook when testing:
 ```
 ## open firewall for httpds
-  - name: Open firewalld for svervice https for its-uu-net in public zone
+  - name: Open firewalld for service https for its-uu-net in public zone
     firewalld:
       rich_rule: 'rule family="ipv4" source address=130.238.xxx.0/24 service name="https" accept'
       zone: public